Photo Release Form

 Photo releases have always been awkward: a two-page form handed out on a clipboard at the start of a shoot, filled out with a borrowed pen, then filed in a drawer where nobody ever finds it again.
 Subjects rushed through dense legalese they didn't understand, signed because everyone else was signing, and left wondering what they just agreed to.
 Photographers ended up with a pile of paper they couldn't search, couldn't verify, and sometimes couldn't even read years later when a client asked for proof of consent.

 A digital photo release form fixes all of this.
-Subjects sign on their phone in 90 seconds before the shoot starts, choose exactly what usage rights they're granting (web, print, paid ads, press, internal only), and get a PDF copy of the signed release emailed to them for their records.
-The photographer or studio gets a searchable audit trail tagged by subject name and shoot date — so when a client asks 'can I use this in our national ad campaign?' you can verify in 10 seconds whether that scope is covered.
+Subjects sign on their phone in 90 seconds before the shoot starts, choose exactly what usage rights they're granting (web, print, paid ads, press, internal only), and the photographer or studio gets a searchable submission record tagged by subject name and shoot date — so when a client asks 'can I use this in our national ad campaign?' you can verify whether that scope is covered.

-This Poper template was designed to be both legally defensible and genuinely understandable.
+This Poper template was designed to be both practical and understandable.
 The language is plain — no 'herein' or 'aforementioned' — so subjects actually know what they're signing.
 The usage scope is granular, not an 'all rights reserved' blanket.
-The signature field meets ESIGN and UETA requirements (valid in all 50 US states), and the timestamp plus IP address create the audit trail you need if consent is ever challenged.
 It works for wedding photographers, event coverage, marketing agencies, nonprofits, schools, fitness studios, real estate shoots, podcasts, and any other context where you need a clean record that someone said 'yes, you can use my likeness'.

 For You